-Pipeline Company Asks Federal Judge to Override Local Ordinance to Construct Station
+Town Draws Suit for Blocking Energy Firm’s Expansion

-BOSTON (CN) – An energy company is asking a federal judge to let it bypass a town ordinance in Weymouth, Massachusetts that is obstructing its plans to build a natural gas compressor station.
+BOSTON (CN) – An energy company is asking a federal judge to let it bypass a town ordinance in Weymouth, Massachusetts, that is obstructing its plans to build a natural gas compressor station.

-Algonquin Gas Transmission, a subsidiary of Spectra Energy, sued in the U.S. District Court of Massachusetts Thursday, seeking an order affirming that the federal Pipeline Safety Act supersedes any state or town regulation that would prevent it from expanding its natural gas service.
+Algonquin Gas Transmission, a subsidiary of Spectra Energy, sued Thursday in the U.S. District Court of Massachusetts, seeking an order affirming that the federal Pipeline Safety Act supersedes any state or town regulation that would prevent it from expanding its natural gas service.

 Algonquin plans to construct a new compressor station in the coastal town of Weymouth, near the Fore River Bridge just south of Boston.
 The company already operates a pipeline and a metering and regulating station there.
 The compressor station would allow the company to maintain the pressure of the natural gas it plans to pump throughout New England.